lochrist/UniPix/Documentation~/UniPix.md

         * copy + paste
     * Palette switcher:
         * switch palette and apply palette to image: all colors are replaced with colors from the other palette?
-* Group undoable actions in UniPixActions
-    * Must be registered as command with a validator
-* Mode:
-    * Its own menu
-    * its own layout? or single window?
-        * layout with a projectBrowser
-	* validate drag and drop from another project
-* UMPE:
-    * with a mode
-    * Open in isolation
-* Add Right click on asset: open in UniPix
-* UI beautify:
-    * Proper background/border for BeginArea
-    * USS for styling
-    * Use icons
-    * Color swapper needs border
-    * tooltips
-* Frame workflow
-    * Preview window for animation
-* Export
-    * export as gif
-    * export as spritesheet
-* Import
-* Workflow with sprites:
-    * How to "bind" to a sprite?
-    * Generate the spritesheet on import of the asset?
-    *

 Features:
 * Advance deployment: